 Tanum 2017 was the only key trial reporting on diminishing illicit use of opioids.
-At 12 weeks, results showed that participants receiving Vivitrol had fewer mean days of heroin use than those receiving buprenorphine/naloxone (heroin use: 1.1 vs. 4.1, respectively; mean difference = -3.6, p=0.003, 95%CI [-6.0 to 1.2]), although differences were not statistically significant for other illicit opioid use.
-Its associated 48-week OLE showed a continued decrease in heroin use days and illicit drug use days.88 Evidence on intravenous drug use was mixed; the eight-week trial (Lee 2015) showed a higher percent of participants with heroin use after release from prison with Vivitrol than treatment as usual in the first month.91 In contrast, at 24 weeks in Lee 2016, the proportion of criminal justice offenders using any intravenous drugs was higher in the treatment as usual group versus Vivitrol, although not significant.92
+On average during the 12-week trial, patients treated with Vivitrol had fewer days of heroin use and illicit drug use than patients treated with buprenorphine/naloxone (heroin use: -3.2 days, 95% CI -4.9 to -1.5); illicit drug use: -2.7, 95% CI -4.6 to -0.9).
+At 12 weeks, results also showed that participants receiving Vivitrol had fewer mean days of heroin use than those receiving buprenorphine/naloxone (1.1 vs. 4.1, respectively; mean difference = -3.6 days, 95% CI -6.0 to -1.2), although differences were not statistically significant for other illicit opioid use.84 Its associated 48-week OLE showed a continued decrease in heroin use days and illicit drug use days.89 Evidence on intravenous drug use was mixed; the eight-week trial (Lee 2015) showed a higher percent of participants with heroin use after release from prison with Vivitrol than treatment as usual in the first month.91 In contrast, at 24 weeks in Lee 2016, the proportion of criminal justice offenders using any intravenous drugs was numerically higher in the treatment as usual group versus Vivitrol, although this was not statistically significant.92